Domestication syndrome: Challenge

 Because the 'Reproductive Disruption' hypothesis explains domestication syndrome as a result of changed selective regimes, it can encompass multiple genetic or physiological ways that similar traits might emerge in the different domesticated species.
 For example, tamer behaviour might be caused by reduced adrenal reactivity, by increased oxytocin production, or by a combination of these or other mechanisms, across the different populations and species.

 In plants

 Syndrome traits

 The same concept appears in the plant domestication process which produces crops, but with its own set of syndrome traits.
 In cereals, these include little to no shattering/fruit abscission, shorter height (thus decreased lodging), larger grain or fruit size, easier threshing, synchronous flowering, altered timing of flowering, increased grain weight, glutinousness (stickiness, not gluten protein content), increased fruit/grain number, altered color compounds, taste, and texture, daylength independence, determinate growth, lesser/no vernalization, less seed dormancy.

+There also tends to be an overall reduction in plant resistance to herbivores, which can take the form of reduced secondary metabolites or physical feeding barriers.
+This often ends up being beneficial to herbivores.
+Additionally, plant domestication can go on to affect the third trophic level.
+For example, plant domestication can lead to reduced defenses and higher nutrition in the plant, which in turn benefits the herbivore.
+On one hand, there can be the trade-offs hypothesis, wherein the healthier herbivore is now also providing a bigger and more nutritious prey for its natural enemy, such as a predator or parasitoid.
+Alternatively, there can also be the host immunity hypothesis, in which the healthier herbivore now can have a stronger immune or response system, thus acting to the detriment of the natural enemy.

 Cereal genes by trait

 Control of the syndrome traits in cereals is by: